GrammaTech/j8-tests/Readme.md

 This system provides a test suite to assess Java 8 support in a number of popular bytecode analysis tools.
 The suite comes with existing tests but is also extensible as described in [this section](#extending).

 We first give a high-level overview of our system and define some relevant terminology.
-A **tool** is a bytecode analysis tool; some example tools are WALA and Soot.
+A **tool** is a bytecode analysis tool; some example tools are [Soot](https://sable.github.io/soot/) and [WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page).
+Our test suite does not include tools; we expect that the user has tools available on their system and wishes to run our test suite on those tools.
 An **application** is a jar file; the tools will analyze the bytecode contained in the applications.

 Every tool-application pair can be tested for various kinds of functionality.
 Therefore, we have a notion of **test families**.
 A test family is a grouping of tests which test related functionality.
 Some examples of test families are tests for call graph construction and tests for slicing.

 Every test family is associated with an **IR** or intermediate representation.
 The idea is that every tool, when run on an application, should provide output in a standardized format appropriate to the test family.
 For example, for the call graph construction test family, our IR is a serialization of the call graph.
 Every tool requires an **adapter** for every IR; the adapter is a piece of code that runs the tool and ensures its output matches the standardized format required by the IR.

-Once a tool has been run on an application and we have obtained the IR (such as a call graph serialization), we run multiple **test evaluators** on this IR.
-Every test evaluator compares some portion of the IR against a known **ground truth**.
+Once a tool has been run on an application and we have obtained the IR (such as a call graph serialization), we run multiple **tests** on this IR.
+Every test is associated with a **test evaluator** that compares the IR against a known **ground truth**.
 For example, a test evaluator might check if a node corresponding to method `foo()` is present in the call graph.
 If the test evaluator determines that the IR matches the ground truth, the appropriate test passes, otherwise it fails.

 <a name="architecture"/>